Clivern/f3sdk/README.md

 import "github.com/clivern/f3sdk"
 ```

-**Please note that: the sdk is private so the above steps isn't applicable.
-You have to clone and define the local path in `go.mod`**
+*Please note that: the sdk is private so the above steps not applicable.
+You have to clone and define the local path in `go.mod`*

 ## Quick start